shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h1000/README.md

 to clear out all previous tag history to start a clean session.

-4. On the [behaviors](http://localhost:8080/web-admin/behaviors.html) page, use the Upload From File button to upload the use case behavior to the controller.
+4. On the [behaviors](http://localhost:8080/web-admin/behaviors.html) page, use the Upload From File button to upload the use case behavior to the RSP Controller.
 The behavior file can be found at YOUR_PROJECT_DIRECTORY/rsp-sw-toolkit-gw/examples/use-cases/qsr/h1000/DevkitQsrBehaviorExit_PORTS_2.json.

-    This __MUST__ be loaded to the controller __BEFORE__ the cluster configuration because the cluster file references that behavior id, and that behavior must already be known by the controller.
+    This __MUST__ be loaded to the RSP Controller __BEFORE__ the cluster configuration because the cluster file references that behavior id, and that behavior must already be known by the RSP Controller.
 Otherwise the loading of the cluster configuration file will fail validation.

 5. Upload the __edited__ cluster configuration file (see Prerequistes) using the